Healthy Homes Assessment Te Aro

 Home Assessments Te Aro for Rental Properties

-There are a myriad of concerns to look over in a house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are many concerns to check during an house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
 There are a few examples:

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be significant for property managers and landlords.
-For professional assistance, get in touch now and schedule your rental properties home assessment.
+The repercussions of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for landlords and property managers.
+For professional assistance, get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties